 When it came to my NPC, I asked if Cymre could wear her trademark outfit but I wasn’t sure if any customisation would be possible (like some of the NPCs I’ve seen) with edited pieces.
-Her current look was created with the help of WMV and Photoshop so they don’t necessarily exist like this in-game.
+Her current look was created in WMV and Photoshop so they don’t necessarily exist like this in-game.

-This morning I awoke to find a lot of congratulatory tweets as my npc (just one of several) had made it into the alpha.
-At this time I’d like to thank everyone who has shared my excitement and especially Blizzard who continues to feed my imagination in this beautiful virtual world.
+This morning I woke up to find a lot of congratulatory tweets as my NPC (just one of several) had made it into the alpha so I’d like to thank everyone who has shared my excitement and especially Blizzard who continues to feed my imagination in this spectacular virtual world.

 Edit: here’s the video when I first saw her in-game.